pepicrft/ppineraes-old/posts/2021-02-03-decision-records.md

 ---
 layout: post
-title: "Decision records"
+title: 'Decision records'
-categories: ["engineering", "open-source", "tuist", "github"]
+categories: ['engineering', 'open-source', 'tuist', 'github']
 ---

 One of the things I've been terrible at is at **keeping decisions records in projects**.